 Tribute Frames are amongst the most discreet and individual ashes urns imaginable.

-The ashes container is concealed within the frame itself and no-one need know that it holds your loved one’s ashes unless you choose to tell them.
+The ashes container is concealed within the frame itself and no-one needs to know that it holds your loved one’s ashes unless you choose to tell them.

 - To place the ashes in the frame, lay the ashes compartment on a flat surface with the screw-on cover facing upwards.

 - Using a screwdriver, remove the cover and put it to one side, making sure to keep the screws safe.

 If ashes are sealed within a bag, you can usually lay the bag into the compartment and level the ashes throughout the bag by moving the box from side to side.
 If the ashes are not already in a bag, or the bag is not the right size or shape for the frame, there is one supplied with each frame.

 - Once the ashes are levelled inside the compartment, re-attach the cover with the screws.

 - Re-attach the ashes compartment to the back of the frame and fasten it securely with the turn-buckles.

 Depending on the size and model of your frame it may be displayed vertically or horizontally and either free-standing, using the included stand, or wall-mounted, with the attached fittings*.